Home

 Overview

-Maya-1.2 is a regional submarine cable system spanning 2,386 kilometres across the western Caribbean and the Gulf of Mexico.
-It connects the Cayman Islands, Honduras, and the United States, serving a corridor that links Central America and a British Overseas Territory to the North American mainland.
-The cable is a relatively compact system compared to the long-haul transoceanic cables that also terminate in the United States.
+Maya-1.2 is a submarine cable system spanning 2,386 kilometers across the western Caribbean Sea and the Gulf of Mexico.
+It connects three key locations: the Cayman Islands, Honduras, and the United States.
+The cable serves as a vital telecommunications link between Central America, a British Overseas Territory, and the North American mainland.
+Unlike transoceanic systems that stretch across vast distances, Maya-1.2 is a regional system designed to meet the connectivity needs of the Caribbean basin.
+It has been operational since 2000, providing a reliable backbone for data and voice traffic in the region.

 Route and Landings

 Maya-1.2 is jointly owned by Hondutel, Liberty Networks, and Ufinet.
-Hondutel is the state-owned telecommunications operator of Honduras.
-Liberty Networks and Ufinet are both infrastructure and connectivity providers active across Latin America and the Caribbean.
+Hondutel is the state-owned telecommunications operator of Honduras, responsible for providing critical connectivity within the country and beyond.
+Liberty Networks and Ufinet are private infrastructure providers with extensive operations across Latin America and the Caribbean.
+This diverse ownership structure reflects the cable's importance to both public and private stakeholders in the region.

 📡 Health